Business Loans

 Reconnect with core customers

-Reconnecting with those who make up the foundation of your customer base can help you pull through a financial disaster.
-Make sure your marketing strategy is location-specific.
-A recession may impact geographic areas differently.
-Keep this in mind if your customer reach spans several regions.
+Reconnecting with your customer base can help you pull through a financial disaster.
+Make sure your marketing strategy accounts for different audience segments.
+If a recession impacts geographic areas differently, for example, consider running location-specific campaigns.

 Plan for the worst, but stay positive